Key points

 Preceptorships and foundation support

-Health Education England have identified preceptorship as one element of their Allied Health Professions Preceptorship and Foundation Support Framework (Health Education England, 2022).
+NHS England have identified preceptorship as one element of their Allied Health Professions Preceptorship and Foundation Support Framework (NHS England, 2022).
 This framework demonstrates that transition of newly qualified practitioners, specifically, begins before qualification and continues beyond their first year of practice.

 They highlight 3 phases as: